-5 farmers' markets you shouldn't miss
+5 farmers' markets you shouldn't miss in Vienna

 Karmelitermarkt is simply the best.
 It opened in 1891 but was destroyed during World War II.
 It became cool again around the year 2000.
 Since 2008, there is a special slow food area here.
 Visit on Saturdays when the local farmers sell their produce here until 1 pm.